jorgetejerasoto/jorgetejerasoto/README.md

 * Git.
 * XML.
 * MySQL.

-I was studying mid-level vocational training in systems and networks whereI learn about:
+Before that, I was studying mid-level vocational training in systems and networks where for example, I learn about:
  * Linux and Windows (client and server)
  * Hardware maintenance
  * Network configurations
  * I bit of cibersecurity

 That was two year, and we finish with practices in a enterprise.
 After I finish that, I decide to join learning web developing.

 **I would like to continue learning more every day and continue training as a developer.**